How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Months 2–4

 Track waist circumference monthly, not just scale weight.
-Target: 1–2 cm reduction per month.
+Target: 1–2 cm reduction per month with consistent effort.
+The scale can be misleading (muscle gain offsets fat loss), but your waist measurement tells the truth.

 Conclusion